hainsdominic/async-love/README.md

 ## Issues / Limitations

 I suspect there is some kind of caching on the gists, so the message only updates in around 3 minutes after the intial message.
+This is problem is not present using the lovebox-app solution.

 ## Contribution